 Adobe Scan is one of the newer document scanner apps.
-It does tick all of the important boxes, though.
-You can scan in documents and receipts like most.
+Despite being new, it ticks all of the essential boxes.
+You can scan documents and receipts like most.
 It also includes color presets to make the document more legible if needed.
-You can access scanned documents on your device as needed.
-You can send them via email or backup them up to the cloud if you want.
-Documents conversion to PDF is another feature that should be useful.
-The feature list isn’t long, but it has the important stuff.
+You can access these scanned documents on your device as required.
+You can also send them via email or back them up to the cloud if you want.
+Documents conversion to PDF is another helpful feature.
+The feature list, although not long, has the important stuff.

 CamScanner is among the most popular document scanner apps.
 It also has a laundry list of features.
-You can scan apps in.
+You can scan documents via this app.
 They’re exportable to PDF or JPEG.
 Additionally, you can print using cloud printing or even fax documents for a nominal fee.
-It also features native cloud support or cloud support for Drive, Dropbox, or Box.
+It also features native or cloud support for Drive, Dropbox, or Box.
 There are even collaboration features.
 You can get most of the basic features for free.
-Another option is to subscribe to the service for $4.99.
-That should unlock every feature for those who really need it.
+Another option is to subscribe for $9.99/month or $29.99/year.
+That should unlock every feature for those who need it.

-Clear Scanner is a lightweight option for document scanner apps.
-It boasts fast processing speeds as well as cloud support for Google Drive, OneDrive, and Dropbox.
+Clear Scan is a lightweight option for document scanner apps.
+It boasts fast processing speeds and cloud support for Google Drive, OneDrive, and Dropbox.
 There are options for both PDF and JPEG conversions.
-That adds a little bit of variety of the proceedings.
 Some other features include a small app size, organization features, editing options, and more.
-We also like the quick processing speeds, above average scan quality, and its simple editing features.
-You can get most of the app for free or pay the $2.49 for the pro version.
+We also like the quick processing speeds, above-average scan quality, and simple editing features.
+You can get most of the app for free or pay $4.99 for the pro version.

 Document Scanner bills itself as an all-in-one scanning solution.
 It has most of the basic features like PDF conversion, scanning, OCR support, and others.
 However, it also includes a QR code scanner and image support.
 Thus, you can use this to scan practically anything.
-It even has a feature to turn on a flashlight in a low-light environment.
-It’s definitely one of the more powerful document scanner apps.
-That’s just how these things work.
-Still, it’s a great option for those who need to kill several birds with one stone.
+It even has the feature of turning on a flashlight in a low-light environment.
+It’s one of the more powerful document scanner apps.
+It’s an excellent option for killing several birds with one stone.

 Price: Free / $7.99 / $2.99 per month / $29.99 per year

 Genius Scan is another of the most popular document scanner apps out there.
 It supports the key features for document scanning, conversion, and sharing.
-It also boasts features to improve scanning of things like school notes, whiteboards, and other items.
-The UI is simple enough and we enjoyed the scan quality and editing tools.
-Like Fast Scanner, these developers also have a separate app for faxing if you need to do that along with some additional apps that add even more.
-The pro version goes for $7.99 and gets you most of the features.
-There is also a subscription service, but we only recommend that to those who use this app religiously.
+It also boasts features to improve the scanning of things like school notes, whiteboards, and other items.
+The user interface is simple enough, and we enjoyed the scan quality and editing tools.
+It has a subscription plan of $2.99/month or $29.99/year.
+But we only recommend that to those who use this app religiously.

 Microsoft Office Lens

-Scanbot is a functional and relatively competent document scanner.
+SwiftScan is a functional and relatively competent document scanner.
 It’s a lot like CamScanner.
 It lets you scan documents, send them wherever, store them in the cloud, or even fax them if needed.
 It also comes with support for QR code scanning, barcode scanning, and OCR.
-It’s a little bit buggy and the OCR could use some improvement.
+Although it’s a little bit buggy and the OCR could use some improvement.
 It’s definitely not the first one we would recommend.
-However, like CamScanner, it competently covers enough different use cases to where the benefits outweigh the cons.
+But the benefits outweigh the cons.
 It’s good for what it does.
 Most of the in-app purchases are for credits to use while faxing documents.
-Most of the features are free.
+While most of the other features are free.

 Price: Free / $4.99

-TurboScan Is a low-key option for document scanner apps.
+TurboScan is another option for document scanner apps.
 It has all of the basic features.
 Additionally, it comes with perspective correction and page edge detection for more accurate scans.
-It boasts a fast processing time and you can save documents to PDF, JPEG, or PNG.
-It also has multi-page support if you need that.
-The free version limits you to a three page multi-page scan.
+It boasts a fast processing time, and you can save documents to PDF, JPEG, or PNG.
+It also has multi-page support if you need it.
+The free version limits you to a three-page multi-page scan.
 However, the paid version removes all restrictions.